aiijazfatima/dev-heatwave-genai/vector-search/vector-search.md

     ![Upload files finished](./images/7-upload-files-finished.png "Upload files finished")

-## Task 3: Copy the OCID of your compartment
+## Task 3: Create a dynamic group

+Dynamic groups allow you to group Oracle Cloud Infrastructure resources as principal.
+You can then create policies to permit the dynamic groups to access Oracle Cloud Infrastructure services.

 1. Open the **Navigation menu**, click **Identity & Security**, and under **Identity**, click **Compartments**.